luthfiampas/Bufdio/README.md

 # Bufdio
 [![NuGet](https://img.shields.io/nuget/v/Bufdio)](https://www.nuget.org/packages/Bufdio/)

 A cross-platform audio playback library that targets .NET Standard 2.1.
-The main purpose of this project is to provide easy to use API for playing and streaming audio file.
+The main purpose of this project is to provides an easy to use API for playing and streaming audio file.

 It uses [FFmpeg](https://www.ffmpeg.org/) to decode audio frames (so, it is possible to play audio stream from a video file).
 And [PortAudio](https://github.com/PortAudio/portaudio) for writing audio stream to output device.